pcaversaccio/snekmate/CONTRIBUTING.md

 If you are looking for an easy starting point, look for issues labelled as [good first issue 🎉](https://github.com/pcaversaccio/snekmate/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue+%F0%9F%8E%89%22)!

+## 🤖 AI Assistance Notice

+> [!IMPORTANT]
+> If you use **any form of AI assistance** when contributing to 🐍 snekmate, you must disclose it in your pull request.

+If AI assistance was involved in your contribution, **you must clearly state this in the pull request**, along with the extent of its use.
+For example, note whether it was used only for documentation or also for code generation.
+If AI was used to draft pull request comments or responses, that must also be disclosed.
+Minor, trivial completions (like short phrases or single keywords) do not need disclosure.

+An example disclosure:

+> This PR was written primarily by Claude Code.

+Or a more detailed note:

+> I consulted ChatGPT to understand the codebase, but all code changes were written manually by me.

+Failure to disclose AI assistance is discourteous to the human maintainers reviewing your work.
+It also makes it harder to determine how much scrutiny a contribution requires.

+In a perfect world, AI would consistently produce equal or better quality than human work.
+That is not the world we live in today, and in most cases, it is generating slop.
+Please respect maintainers' time and be transparent about any AI involvement.

 ## 🌀 Dependencies

 You will need the following dependencies: